jMetal/jMetalSP/README.md

   * Two different runtime systems can be used: plain Java and Java+Spark.
 * We are refactoring the example published in the MOD 2016 paper becase the original Web service to obtain traffic data has changed.
 * Algorithms included:
-  * Dynamic versions of NSGA-II, MOCell, SMPSO
+  * Dynamic versions of NSGA-II, NSGA-III, R-NSGA-II, MOCell, SMPSO
   * Dynamic version of WASF-GA, algorithm including a preference articulation mechanism based on a reference point.
-  * A new algorithm called InDM2, which extends WASF-GA with support to change the reference point interactively.
+  * A new algorithm called InDM2 (Interactive Dynamic Multi-Objective Decision Making).
 * A component to draw the Pareto front approximations in a chart during the algorithm execution.
-* Problems included: bi-objective TSP, FDA problems.
+* Problems included: bi-objective TSP, FDA benchmark.

 ## Architecture